 Mark Nelson: In college while pursuing a degree in Art Ed, I worked for the jewelry professor maintaining the studio.
 Eventually I took a casting class, and well, I haven’t looked back since.

 HA: And how did you find your way to Rio?

 MN: I’d been a Rio customer for many years and I’d always wondered what it would be like to work here.
 My wife’s family is from Albuquerque, and when we decided to move here, I knew I had to find a way to work at Rio.
-There was an opening on the Technical Support team.
+There was an opening on the Tech Team.
 I applied and landed the job!

 HA: What is your favorite part of making jewelry?